Recommended equipment for lecture capture using Replay

 - The presenter can install the manual recorder on their laptop (Windows or Mac OS X), and manually start and stop the recording.
 Once the recording has been uploaded to the server, the presenter may remove the recorder from their laptop.

 - A second computer with a capture card can capture a projector feed.
 This computer would also require an audio feed from a microphone near the presenter.
+Please see our section on Dual Recorders on the Recording page.

 - Low-budget microphones: